glpi-project/plugins/README.md

 npm serve
 ```

-And fire Chrome with -disable-web-security flag
+And fire Chrome with --disable-web-security flag
 which will allow XmlHttpRequests on cross-domain
 urls.